Charge-4e supercurrent in a two-dimensional InAs-Al superconductor-semiconductor heterostructure: Introduction

-Important steps towards realizing a $ \sin(2\varphi) $ element have been taken with tunnel junctions arranged in a rhombus geometry~\cite{Bell2014} and with nanowire-based JJs~\cite{Larsen2020}.
-One drawback of the first approach is its reliance on the fabrication of identical junctions, while the nanowires platform is hardly scalable.
-A promising alternative approach is based on hybrid superconducting-semiconducting two-dimensional materials, which have seen great improvement in growth techniques that allow up-scaling and offer the advantage of gate tunability and top-down fabrication techniques~\cite{Kjaergaard2016,Hendrickx2018}.
-In this work, we report the observation of a $4e$ supercurrent in a SQUID consisting of two planar Josephson junctions formed in an InAs two-dimensional electron gas (2DEG) proximitized by an epitaxial Al layer~\cite{Shabani2016,Lee2019}.
-We investigate the contribution of the 4e supercurrent by measuring the evolution in frequency of the ac Josephson radiation emitted by the SQUID as a function of a dc bias voltage.
+Hybrid two-dimensional materials have seen in recent years a great improvement in growth techniques that allow up-scaling and offer the advantage of wide gate tunability and top-down fabrication~\cite{Kjaergaard2016,Hendrickx2018}.
+In this work, we report the observation of a $4\text{e}$ supercurrent in a SQUID consisting of two planar Josephson junctions formed in an InAs two-dimensional electron gas proximitized by an epitaxial Al layer~\cite{Shabani2016,Lee2019}.
+Even if the operation of superconducting qubits has already been shown in this material platform~\cite{Casparis2018}, the realization of high quality resonators on III-V substrates remains a challenging task.
+Therefore, here we investigate the contribution of the 4e supercurrent by measuring the evolution in frequency of the ac Josephson radiation emitted by the SQUID as a function of a dc bias voltage.
 The high transparency of these JJs~\cite{Nichele2020} allows us to engineer an effective CPR in which the first harmonic is suppressed due to destructive interference, leaving a dominant second harmonic term.
 To achieve this, we balance the critical current of the junctions with local gate voltages and tune the magnetic flux through the SQUID loop to half a flux quantum $\Phi_0/2$.
 In the balanced configuration, radiation measurements reveal a pronounced suppression of emission at the fundamental Josephson frequency in favour of a strong ac signal at twice this frequency.
 We corroborate this finding by additionally detecting fractional half Shapiro steps, characteristic of a $ \sin(2\varphi) $ junction.